Death industry reaps grim profit as Japan dies

 Although two decades of economic malaise has weighed on incomes, a tradition on splashing out on ceremonies means the Japanese still pay an average of 1.2 million yen on flowers, urns, coffins and other funeral expenses.
 It adds up to a market worth a whopping $21 billion a year, or twice what Americans spend annually on funerals.

-"There's been a rush into the market," says Teramura, who founded cemetery developer company Nichiryoku 45 years ago.
-Even Japan's second biggest retail chain, Aeon, rail companies and the nation's biggest farmers association, Japan Agriculture are getting into the business, he notes.
+"There's been a rush into the market," says Teramura, who founded cemetery developer company Nichiryoku 7578.OS 45 years ago.
+Even Japan's second biggest retail chain, Aeon (8267.T), rail companies and the nation's biggest farmers association, Japan Agriculture are getting into the business, he notes.

 CREMATORIUM QUEUE